bmhayward/Transcode/README.md

 * Fixed handling of original content folder naming
   * After transcoding completes, original content is to be moved to /Transcode/Originals/{contentTitle}.
 In some instances, the contentTitle was not being set correctly.
+* Added chmod +x for all scripts during initial install with Transcode Setup Assistant.

 Tuesday, May 10, 2016